What is an A/A Test? Why Should You Care? Learn More

 VWO’s Bayesian approach and A/A testing

 VWO uses a Bayesian-based statistical engine for A/B testing.
 This allows VWO to deliver smart decisions–it tells you which variation will minimize potential loss.

 Most A/B testing tools are seeking the truth.
 When running an A/A test in a frequentist tool, an erroneous “winner” should only be reported 5% of the time.
 In contrast, VWO SmartStats is attempting to make a smart business decision.
 We report a smart decision when we are confident that a particular variation is not worse than all the other variations, that is, we are saying, “you’ll leave very little money on the table if you choose this variation now.”
 In an A/A test, this condition is always satisfied—you’ve got nothing to lose by stopping the test now.

 The correct way to evaluate a Bayesian test is to check whether the credible interval for lift contains 0% (the true value).

-A few experts believe that A/A testing is inefficient as it consumes a lot of time that could otherwise be used in running actual A/B tests.
+A few experts believe that A/A testing is inefficient as it consumes as lot of time that could otherwise be used in running actual A/B tests.
 However, there are others who say that it is essential to run a health check on your A/B testing tool.
-That said, A/A testing alone is not sufficient to establish whether one testing tool should be prefered over another.
-When making a critical business decision such as buying a new tool/software application for A/B testing, there are a number of other things that should be considered.
+That said, A/A testing alone is not sufficient to establish whether one testing tool should be preferred over another.
+When making a critical business decision, such as buying a new tool/software application for A/B testing, there are several factors that should be considered.

-Corte points out that though there is no replacement or alternative to A/A testing, there are other things that must be taken into account when a new tool is being implemented.
-These are listed as follows:
+Corte points out that though there is no replacement or alternative to A/A testing, there are other things that must be taken into account when a new tool is being implemented:

 - Will the testing platform integrate with my web analytics program so that I can further slice and dice the test data for additional insight?